 - have availability to successfully complete the program;

 - have experience in or wish to grow professionally in the following categories: arts administration, arts presenting/curating, media arts, performing arts, visual arts, arts education and literary arts;

-- be enrolled in an accredited college or university OR be an emerging arts professional (for the “40 and Under” Category) or be a veteran of the U.S. Armed Forces (for the “Veterans in the Arts” Category).
+- be enrolled in or a recent graduate from an accredited college or university OR be an emerging creative professional OR a veteran of the U.S. Armed Forces.

-To be eligible as an AWI Host Organization, an organization must be:
+To be eligible as an AWI host organization, an organization must submit an "Intent to Apply" and must be: